-In order to interpret the substantive significance of our findings, we consider several benchmarks described by Hill, Bloom, Black, and Lipsey (2008) and Lipsey et al. (2012): the observed effect of similar interventions, policy-relevant performance gaps, normative expectations for students' academic growth, and cost.
-Our estimates of the effect of coaching on teachers' instructional practice (.58 SD) are larger than differences in measures of instructional quality between novice and veteran teachers' (.2 to .4 SD; Hill et al., 2015).
-Effects on students' academic performance (.15 SD) are of similar or larger magnitude than estimates of the degree to which teachers' improve their ability to raise student achievement during the first five to ten years of their careers, with estimates ranging from .05 to .15 SD (Atteberry, Loeb, & Wykoff 2015; Papay & Kraft, 2015).
-Effects on achievement also are larger than pooled estimates from causal studies of almost all other school-based interventions reviewed by Fryer (2017) including student incentives, teacher pre-service training, merit-based pay, general PD, data-driven instruction, and extended learning time.
-Interventions of comparable effect sizes on achievement include comprehensive school reform (.1 to .2 SD, depending on the school reform model; Borman, Hewes, Overman, & Brown, 2003), oversubscribed charter schools (.04 SD to .08 SD per year of attendance; Chabrier, Cohodes, & Oreopoulos, 2016), large reductions in class size (roughly .2 SD; Krueger, 1999), high-dosage tutoring (.15 to .25 SD; Kraft, 2015; Blachman et al., 2004), and changes in curriculum (.05 to .3 SD depending on the grade level and curriculum under investigation; Agodini et al., 2009;Koedel, Li, Springer, & Tan, forthcoming).
+In order to interpret the substantive significance of our findings, we consider several benchmarks described by Hill, Bloom, Black, and Lipsey (2008) and Lipsey et al. (2012): the observed effect of similar interventions, policy-relevant performance gaps, normative expectations for students' academic growth, and costs.
+Our estimates of the effect of coaching on teachers' instructional practice (0.49 SD) are larger than differences in measures of instructional quality between novice and veteran teachers' (0.2 to 0.4 SD; Blazar & Kraft, 2015).
+Effects on students' academic performance (0.18 SD) are of similar or larger magnitude than estimates of the degree to which teachers improve their ability to raise student achievement during the first five to ten years of their careers, with estimates ranging from 0.05 to 0.15 SD (Atteberry, Loeb, & Wykoff 2015; Papay & Kraft, 2015).
+Effects on achievement are also larger than pooled estimates from causal studies of almost all other school-based interventions reviewed by Fryer (2017) including student incentives, teacher pre-service training, merit-based pay, general PD, data-driven instruction, and extended learning time.
+Interventions of comparable effect sizes on achievement include comprehensive school reform (0.1 to 0.2 SD), depending on the school reform model; Borman, Hewes, Overman, & Brown, 2003), oversubscribed charter schools (0.04 SD to 0.08 SD per year of attendance; Chabrier, Cohodes, & Oreopoulos, 2016), large reductions in class size (roughly 0.2 SD; Krueger, 1999), highdosage tutoring (0.15 to 0.25 SD; Blazar et al., 2015a; Blachman et al., 2004), and changes in curriculum (0.05 to 0.3 SD depending on the grade level and curriculum under investigation; Agodini et al., 2009; Koedel, Li, Springer, & Tan, 2017).

 From a policy perspective, the effects of teacher coaching must be considered relative to program costs.
 Traditional on-site coaching programs are a resource-intensive intervention simply due to the high personnel costs of staffing a skilled coaching corps.
 One cost analysis of coaching across three schools found per-teacher costs ranged from \$3,300 to upwards of \$5,200 (Knight, 2012).
 Unfortunately, the existing literature lacks the necessary information about program costs to conduct a reliable cost-benefit or cost-effectiveness analysis.
 As researchers and practitioners continue to innovate, they should explore ways to minimize costs while maintaining the efficacy of coaching.
 We highlight some of these possibilities, including virtual coaching, in the remaining part of our discussion and conclusion.
 However, if an instructional expert working one-on-one with teachers in person over a sustained amount of time remains at the core of effective coaching models, then this approach will always require fairly sizeable financial and human capital investments.
-Given the billions of dollars districts currently spend on PD, coaching should not be seen as prohibitively expensive from a policy perspective.
-Instead, policymakers and administrators must judge whether their current expenditures on PD could be maximized more effectively.
+Given the billions of dollars U.S. districts and others around the world currently spend on PD, coaching should not be seen as prohibitively expensive from a policy perspective.
+Instead, policymakers and administrators must judge whether their current expenditures on PD could be utilized more effectively.
 One approach would be to allocate resources to high-cost but effective PD programs for teachers most in need of support, such as coaching, rather than to lower-cost but less-effective programs for all teachers.